 TRANSACTION) implicitly commits any current

-    Other statements that implicitly cause transactions to be committed do not release existing locks.
-For a list of such statements, see Section 12.3.3, “Statements That Cause an Implicit Commit”.
+Other statements that implicitly cause transactions to be committed do not release existing table locks.
+For a list of such statements, see Section 13.3.3, “Statements That Cause an Implicit Commit”.

 The correct way to use

 TABLES, and to not call

 TABLES until you commit the transaction

 explicitly.
 For example, if you need to write to table

 t1 and read from table

 SET autocommit=0; LOCK TABLES t1 WRITE, t2 READ, ...;